 When directed to place a card out-of-play, place it in a pile separate from the discard pile.
-A card placed out-of-play may not be returned to the game by any means (except by reversal of a Black Hole).
 Discarded cards are not out-of-play (although they are not in play, either).
 When you place any card out-of-play (including unused seed cards), you must first show it to your opponent.